 Based on this experience, we developed a 25-point checklist to identify red flags*.
 Our aim is to spot potential errors that would increase your taxes and/or audit risk BEFORE TAX SEASON.
 Sometimes our process even results in finding duplicate expenses that can be eliminated immediately.

 We discovered one client had been paying for a monthly subscription multiple times.
-Through our audit process, we identified $2,980 in erroneous charges and negotiated $2,384 in refunds!
-We found an invoicing error for another client that resulted in a recovery of $58,195!
+Through our audit process, we identified $2,980 in erroneous charges and helped secure $2,384 in refunds!
+We found multiple invoicing errors for another client that resulted in a recovery of $58,195!

 * This service is only available for businesses based in the United States who use Quickbooks Online.